PDF(1.3 MB) View with Adobe Reader on a variety of devices

 Note: MAB authentication rule is already created on the ISE by default.

 Configure the authorization policy.
 One important point to understand is that there are two authentications/authorizations:

-- The second is when the user authenticates on the web portal.
+The second is when the user authenticates on the web portal.
 This one matches the default rule (internal users) in this configuration (it can be configured in order to meet your requirements).
-It is important that the authorization part does not match the central web authentication profile again.
+It is important that the authorization part does not match the CWA profile again.
 Otherwise, there will be a redirection loop.
 The Network Access:UseCase Equals Guest Flow attribute can be used in order to match this second authentication.
 The result looks like this:

 Complete these steps in order to create the authorization rules as shown in the previous images:

-- Click the plus (+) icon in the condition field, and choose to create a new condition.
+Click the pencil icon in the condition field, and create a new condition.

 This step allows the ISE to continue even though the user (or the MAC address) is not known when connected to CWA SSID and present them with the login portal.

-- Click the Actions button located at the end of the Guest Redirection rule, and choose to insert a new rule before it.
+Click the Actions button located at the end of the Guest Redirection rule, and choose to insert a new rule above it.

-- In the condition field, click the plus (+) icon, and choose to create a new condition.
+In the condition field, click the pencil icon, and choose to create a new condition.